 Gareth pushed through Tellaos’ door and into the sanctuary, following the aisle down past rows of pews to where his family had been sitting earlier.
 He caught the glimpse of green almost immediately—there was the brooch, nestled against the leg of the pew they’d sat in.
 He grabbed it and turned to go, but his gaze caught on the obelisk at the center of the sanctuary.

 Without consciously willing his feet forward, Gareth made his way down the aisle toward it.
-When he reached it, he touched the metal, feeling its smooth texture beneath his fingers.
+He touched the metal, feeling its smooth texture beneath his fingers.
 It was cold, and Gareth felt no peace.
+He felt nothing at all significant.
 He didn’t know why he’d expected anything different.

 Voice echoing in the hollow space, Gareth said, “Atiuh, if you’re listening—,”